machinetranslate/machinetranslate.org/events/wmt18.md

 The results are determined through human evaluation.
 The winner systems are listed according to the average score and average z-score.

 #### → English
-The human evaluation was based on monolingual direct assessment.
+The human evaluation used monolingual direct assessment.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |